 2. FEES AND PAYMENT TERMS

 Customer agrees to pay for work requested by and performed for Customer through a Work Order Approval Agreement.
-The MNX will invoice Customer in accordance with the MNX PROCEDURES attached hereto as Appendix A, Part A, and incorporated by reference.
+The MNX will invoice Customer in accordance with the MNX POLICIES & PROCEDURES attached hereto as Appendix A, Part A, and incorporated by reference.
 Payment is due upon receipt of invoice.
-A Work Order Approval Agreement is between the Customer and the applicable Fabrication Site(s), and is governed by the terms and conditions therein.
+Except insofar as CNRI itself provides fabrication support services to Customer, a Work Order Approval Agreement is between the Customer and the applicable Fabrication Site(s), and is governed by the terms and conditions therein.
 The MNX is not liable for any costs arising from the development or performance of Customer's Work Request or Work Order.
 Terms and conditions included in any purchase order, invoices or other documents furnished to MNX by Customer purporting to change the terms and conditions of a specific Work Order Approval Agreement will not be considered additional terms and conditions applicable to the Work Order Approval Agreement unless signed in writing by both parties as incorporated therein.

 3. INTELLECTUAL PROPERTY RIGHTS/ CONFIDENTIALITY

 a.
-Except as otherwise provided herein, all Intellectual Property Rights matters shall be governed by the MNX INTELLECTUAL PROPERTY POLICY attached hereto as Appendix A, Part B, and incorporated by reference.
-In addition, any Intellectual Property Rights matters which may arise under individual Work Orders shall be governed by the MNX Policies posted at the MNX Internet site on the effective date of such Work Orders.
+Except as otherwise provided herein, all Intellectual Property Rights matters shall be governed by the MNX POLICIES & PROCEEDURES attached as Appendix A, and incorporated by reference.
+In addition, any Intellectual Property Rights matters which may arise under individual Work Orders shall be governed by the MNX POLICIES posted at the MNX Internet site on the effective date of such Work Orders.

 b.
 Except as otherwise provided in a separate written agreement, each Party agrees to use its best efforts to protect the confidential and/or proprietary information ("Confidential/ Proprietary Information") of other Parties to an extent commensurate with its protection of its own Confidential/Proprietary Information, and in no event less than a reasonable level of protection.
 The Parties agree to clearly mark as "Confidential/Proprietary Information" any information deemed confidential and/or proprietary, and will use best efforts not to mark as "Confidential/Proprietary Information" information known to the respective Party not to be confidential and/or proprietary.
 Unless otherwise provided in a separate written non-disclosure agreement, Customer authorizes CNRI to disclose Customer's Confidential/Proprietary Information as necessary for the development or performance of Customer's Work Request(s) or Work Order(s) to the Fabrication Site(s) selected by Customer.